Cairie5/Phase2-Wk2-CodeChallenge/README.md

  This is a React application that allows you to browse through a list of robots, view their details, and enlist them into your armyand remove them from your army.

+ ## Features

+Bot Battlr offers the following features:

+View profiles of all bots in the BotCollection.
+Enlist individual bots into your army by clicking on them.
+Enlisted bots appear in the YourBotArmy component.
+Release bots from your army by clicking on them.
+Released bots return to the BotCollection.
+Discharge bots permanently by clicking the red "x" button, deleting them from both the backend and the YourBotArmy on the frontend.

 ## Setup & Pre-requisite Data

 git clone the repository to your local machine using the command.